 Managers count as well

-Not only can the individuals within a team make the team a high performing one, but the team manager also has a significant part to play as to whether the team is high performing or not.
+Not only can the individuals within a team make the team a high performing one, but the team manager also has a significant part to play as to whether the team is high-performing or not.
 The manager’s role is to “create a work context that inspires and enables the team to do its work rather than directly intervening in the team’s day-to-day work” (Caprioni, P.J.
 2003, Management Skills for Everyday Life: The Practical Coach).

 A leader must also know when to reward performance (team or individual) when to protect team members from outside influences and when to proactively build trust with the team.
 “For team leaders, knowing what not to do is as important as knowing what to do” (Caprioni, P.J.
 2003, Management Skills for Everyday Life: The Practical Coach).
 As the team’s leader, you can guide the creation of a team vision, purpose and team charter where all team members have a say in its content and implementation, and where they have ultimately bought into its successful delivery.